 Set realistic expectations.
 Optimizing a page does not guarantee a citation; engines only retrieve and cite a fraction of eligible pages, and which ones shift over time.
 Judge progress by the trend across weeks, not a single before-and-after.
 A monitoring view that tracks your AI visibility over time turns scattered manual checks into a baseline you can compare against.
 Record your starting point before you optimize.

-The Per-Page GEO Checklist
+The Per-Page AI Search Optimization Checklist

 Run this on every page you optimize.
 If you cannot tick the first item, stop and fix it before touching the rest.